Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-04-Homelab-3-Plex.md

 ![Plex Screenshot](/assets/images/plex.jpg)
 {: .screenshot}

-Plex Media Server is my personal local/cloud music library.
+I use Plex Media Server as my personal, local/cloud music library.
+I have a lifetime Plex Pass, which gives me access to all [Plexamp](https://www.plex.tv/plexamp/) features, including setting it up as a headless player on my Pi.

 <!--more-->